6 Reasons Estate Planning Goes Beyond “Who Gets My Stuff” – Partner Tip with Alles Law

 6 – “If my child has special needs, how do I make sure they are cared for?”

-Ask your lawyer about a Special Needs Trust.
+Ask an experienced lawyer about a Special Needs Trust.

 Sometimes children with special needs require an advanced level of care.
 This makes the guardian selection even more important and even more vital to do it yourself in an estate plan.